martishin/movie-search-service/README.md

 # Movie Search
 Movie Search is a full-stack web app for browsing and streaming movies.
-Built with React.js on the frontend and Go on the backend, with Terraform used to provision AWS infrastructure.
+Built with React.js and Go, using Terraform for AWS infrastructure provisioning.

 You can check the live version [here](https://ms.martishin.com/)!